mySoul8012/local-web-test/Readme.md

 ![local-web-test](https://img.shields.io/badge/local--web--test-1.0.0-green.svg)
 a local node.js based test server
-Support for fast startup web container services Support fast send get, post request, and record in the /log folder, and output in the console Support a function to complete cors cross-domain request
+Support for fast startup web container services Support fast send get, post request, and record in the /log (log folder needs to be established in advance, in the root directory of the run) folder, and output in the console
+Support cors cross-domain request
 ## Install
 ```
 npm install --save local-web-test